- Freetown Police Lieutenant Alan Alves cited for purchasing a boat that had been the subject of Alves' police investigation that the boat was stolen.

 The State Ethics Commission issued a Decision and Order in which it found that the Commission’s Enforcement Division failed to prove allegations that Massachusetts Bay Transportation Authority Painters Foreman Darryl Clark violated sections 23(b)(2)(i) and 23(b)(2)(ii) of G.L. c.
 268A, the conflict of interest law, by soliciting loans from two temporary MBTA painters who were his subordinates.

-- A former health agent found to have violated G.L. c.
-268A, s.
-23(b)(3) by accepting a house at a below-market price from her former town employer, developer and former board of health chair.
+- Charlton Health Agent Cynthia Cobb violated G.L. c.
+268A, section 23(b)(3) by accepting a house at a below-market price from her former town employer, developer and former board of health chair.

 - A high school guidance counselor admitted to violating G.L. c.
 268A, the conflict of interest law, by hiring the school principal's son to a summer teaching position without following the school's standard hiring procedures.